NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 --num-ransac-iterations <integer>
     Number of RANSAC iterations to use to find the best-fitting plane.
     The default is 1000.

+--dem-minus-plane <string (default: "")>
+    If specified, subtract from the input DEM the best-fit plane and save the obtained DEM to this GeoTiff file.

 --use-ecef-water-surface
     Compute the best fit plane in ECEF coordinates rather than in a